-Going into administration can be a lengthy process and Real Business go into further detail on how this can vary on a case by case basis.
+Going into administration can be a lengthy process and we will go into further detail on how this can vary on a case by case basis.
 They state that, “The process of administration can last anywhere from a few weeks to up to year or more, depending on the circumstances.
 However, the administrator is always obligated to perform all duties as soon as possible, so speedy administrations are much more common than slow, drawn out ones.
 Administrators have a maximum of 8 weeks to send out their administrative proposals (their plans for the company) to creditors.
 These proposals typically include all of the details about events that led up to the administration, how the administrator plans on achieving the goals of administration, and the most likely anticipated outcome”.

 UK administration spikes and rises